 Bear Peak - (9,525 feet)

 Bear Peak is one of the least climbed mountains in the Smoky Mountains.
 This isn’t because it is technically difficult but of its location.
 It is at the head of Barr Gulch and the East Fork of Thompson Creek.
 This is about 5 miles east of the main divide.
-The route goes up Barr Gulch and then ascends the southwest ridge.
+The route goes up Barr Gulch.

 Dollarhide Mountain - (9,301 feet)